Who was Peter Abelard?

-The story of Peter Abelard and his wife Heloise is one of the saddest love stories of Western history.
-Abelard, who was born in 1079 AD, came to Paris as a young man and taught classes at the new Christian church school there.
+The story of Peter Abelard and his wife Heloise is one of the saddest stories of Western history.
+Abelard was born in 1079 AD.
+He came to Paris as a young man and taught classes at the new Christian church school there.
 (This was just a few years after the Norman Conquest).

 Abelard lived in a rented room in a house owned by a churchman named Fulbert.
 By now he was about forty years old.
 He fell in love with Fulbert’s niece, Heloise (HELL-oh-ees), who was about twenty years old.
 She was a pretty well-known scholar herself.
-When she got pregnant, Abelard wanted to marry her.
-At first she refused, because married men were not allowed to be churchmen, and so they could not be teachers.
-He was such a good teacher, she didn’t want him to have to stop.
-But if Heloise were not married before the baby came, she would be disgraced herself.
-So Abelard insisted on marrying her.
-Finally they got married secretly, telling Heloise’s uncle Fulbert but no one else.
+But she was his student.
+He should not have made her his girlfriend too.

 Abelard and Heloise wrote letters to each other all through their whole lives.
 Eventually Abelard founded a convent (a home for nuns), and Heloise became the abbess of the convent.
 Abelard died in 1142 AD, when he was 63, and Heloise died in 1164, when she was 63.

 Would we see this as a crime today?
 Abelard was a lot older than Heloise, and he was her teacher.
 And he really messed up her life (and his own, as it turned out).